microprediction/microprediction/README.md

 # microprediction

 Hi.
 This is the client library for www.microprediction.org, humble birthplace of the prediction web.
 Some people call it "Napster meets DataRobot".
 It challenges the Automated Machine Learning industry, and mocks artisan data science.
-We have quite a few things planned but for now, a time series focus and here's what's up:
+We have quite a few things planned.
+For now, however, a time series focus and here's what's up:

 - You publish live data repeatedly, [like this](https://github.com/microprediction/microprediction/blob/master/feed_examples_live/traffic_live.py) say, and it creates a stream like [this one](https://www.microprediction.org/stream_dashboard.html?stream=electricity-load-nyiso-overall).